JnrPeter/MonkeyPox-Data-Exploration-in-SQL/README.md

-# Exploratory Analysis of Monkey Pox in SQL
+# Exploratory Analysis of Monkey Pox in MySQL

 ## Overview of Project
 The monkeypox virus causes monkeypox, an uncommon condition that resembles smallpox.
 Although it has been spotted in other parts of the world, it is primarily prevalent